Corporate performance management (CPM) is a process that’s always changing to meet the ever-growing needs of a growing business.

 CPM software makes managing strategic projects easier with smart automation, advanced data consolidation, and seamless collaboration.
 With real-time feedback and company-wide cloud access, communications are streamlined and all teams can work off a single source of truth.

-With the stakes of unorganized data, inaccurate analysts and unreliable reporting being so high—namely, being blindsided with serious financial struggles, strong CPM is key.
+With the stakes of unorganized data, inaccurate analysts, and unreliable reporting being so high—namely, being blindsided with serious financial struggles, strong CPM is key.

 Simpler planning

 CPM requires input from all departments to create a sophisticated planning process.
-However, gaining access to data from across departments isn’t as easy as it may sound.
+However, gaining access to data across departments isn’t as easy as it may sound.

 Sources of data on the financial health of the company might include the following teams and systems:

-- Operations: Operational data is typically housed in an Enterprise Resource Planning (ERP) system, such as Oracle, SAP, and others.
+• Operations: Operational data is typically housed in an Enterprise Resource Planning (ERP) system, such as Oracle, SAP, and others.

-- Sales: Sales, customer, and account data is managed through a CRM system, such as Salesforce, Netsuite, Microsoft Dynamics, and others.
+• Sales: Sales, customer, and account data is managed through a CRM system, such as Salesforce, Netsuite, Microsoft Dynamics, and others.

-- Human Resources (HR): HR teams use Human Resources Information Management systems, such as Atlassian, Zenefits, and others.
+• Human Resources (HR): HR teams use Human Resources Information Management systems, such as Atlassian, Zenefits, and others.

-- Payroll: HR and/or Accounting manage workforce payroll through systems such as ADP Payroll, Paychex, Quickbooks, and others.
+• Payroll: HR and/or Accounting manage workforce payroll through systems such as ADP Payroll, Paychex, Quickbooks, and others.

-- IT: For broader or more detailed analysis, modeling, and scenario planning, FP&A may need to work with IT to gather data from business intelligence (BI), data warehouse, analytics, or other back-office systems.
+• IT: For broader or more detailed analysis, modeling, and scenario planning, FP&A may need to work with IT to gather data from business intelligence (BI), data warehouse, analytics, or other back-office systems.

 Add all these pieces together and it’s clear sophisticated CPM reigns supreme over manual methods.
 Beyond the aforementioned benefits, when using Cube as a CPM software solution, managers get the benefits of:

-- Automated data consolidation: Connect data from numerous sources for automated rollups and drilldowns.
+• Automated data consolidation: Connect data from numerous sources for automated rollups and drilldowns.

-- Multi-scenario analysis: Allows you to model how changes to key assumptions affect overall outputs seamlessly.
+• Multi-scenario analysis: Allows you to model how changes to key assumptions affect overall outputs seamlessly.

-- Endless integrations: Native integrations for spreadsheets (Google and Excel), accounting & finance, HR, ATS, billing & operations, sales & marketing, and business intelligence.
+• Endless integrations: Native integrations for spreadsheets (Google and Excel), accounting & finance, HR, ATS, billing & operations, sales & marketing, and business intelligence.

-- Customizable dashboards: Gives you full ability to build and share customizable dashboards.
+• Customizable dashboards: Gives you the full ability to build and share customizable dashboards.

-- Spreadsheet integrations: Compatible and bi-directional with any spreadsheet
+• Spreadsheet integrations: Compatible and bi-directional with any spreadsheet

-- Multi-currency support: Evaluate your financials in both your local and reporting currencies.
+• Multi-currency support: Evaluate your financials in both your local and reporting currencies.

-- User-based controls: User controls, validations, and an audit trail ensure that the right data goes to the right people at the right time.
+• User-based controls: User controls, validations, and an audit trail ensure that the right data goes to the right people at the right time.

-- Centralized formulas and KPIs: Store all your calculations in a central location and manage from a single source of truth.
+• Centralized formulas and KPIs: Store all your calculations in a central location and manage from a single source of truth.

-- Drilldown and audit trail: Get straight to the transactions and history behind a single cell of data in just one click.
+• Drilldown and audit trail: Get straight to the transactions and history behind a single data cell in just one click.

-- And much more.
+• And much more.

 CPM metrics to track